hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/09-classification.md

 plt.show()
 ```

 The 50% threshold lines can now be piecewise linear, because of the ReLU adaptive basis functions.
 (If we had chosen sigmoid/logistic, they'd be smooth curves.)
-These thresholds even be shrink-wrapping around individual training points, especially those that are far from the bulk of the distributions, which is less constrained.
+These thresholds may even be shrink-wrapping around individual training points, especially those that are far from the bulk of the distributions, which is less constrained.

 +++